 As the actress Helen Mirren has said, “I don’t believe that if you do good, good things will happen.
 Everything is completely accidental and random.
 Sometimes bad things happen to very good people and sometimes good things happen to bad people.”

-Whether you’re a good person or not, bad things can potentially happen to you… and to your commercial property.
+Whether you’re a good person or not, bad things can potentially happen to you … and to your commercial property.
 For example, you may wake up in the morning to discover there was a fire at your commercial property in the middle of the night.
-You may be away on vacation when you learn the eye of a hurricane is heading straight toward your business.
-Or you may sit down to dinner when you hear that a vehicle was stolen from your property’s parking lot.
+You may be away on vacation when you learn that the eye of a hurricane is heading straight toward your business.
+Or you may just be sitting down to dinner when you hear that a vehicle was stolen from your property’s parking lot.

-Even while there is great reward in being a commercial property owner, these are the inherent risks of property ownership.
-Due of the risks involved, many businesses prefer to rent their space rather than own it.
+Even while there can be great rewards for being a commercial property owner, these are the inherent risks of property ownership.
+Due to the risks involved, many businesses prefer to rent their space rather than own it.
 This means that, for those who are willing to bear the risk of owning property, renting out commercial property can reap serious benefits.

 Economic and Tax Implications of Commercial Property Insurance

 One way to mitigate the risk of commercial property ownership is to purchase commercial property insurance.
 Fire, theft, and natural disasters have the potential to quickly wipe out gains made by your business.
 Commercial property insurance can provide you with more than just peace of mind: It can help you retain your hard-earned rental income, rather than having to pay it out in lawsuits or rebuilding fees.